 Note: All gray-background portions are fundamental to Abby.
 In contrast, the white-background portions can be customized to match your software's target audience.

-When Abby drives to work in the mornings, she listens to her favorite music.
-She likes a variety of music, and adds to her music collection often.
-When she arrives at work, she scans all her emails first to get an overall picture a before answering any of them.
+Abby has always liked music.
+When she is on her way to work in the mornings, she listens to music that spans a wide variety of styles.
+But when she arrives at work, she turns it off, and begins her day by scanning all her emails first to get an overall picture a before answering any of them.
 (This extra pass takes time but seems worth it.)
-Some nights she goes to yoga classes and plays computer puzzle games.
+Some nights she exercises or stretches, and sometimes she likes to play computer puzzle games like Sudoku.
 [Sources: 7, 9, 18, 23, 25, 26, 29, 30, 31, 35, 37]

 Abby is generally comfortable using familiar technology, but she does not get a big kick out of obtaining the latest gadgets or learning how to use them f .
 She prefers to stay with the technologies for which she has already mastered the peculiarities [5, 28], because of the following facets: